Joseph H. Titone

 Joseph H. Titone (born June 14, 1946) is an American politician.
 He served as a Democratic member for the 89th district of the Florida House of Representatives.
+He also worked as a lawyer after his political career where he famously defended Jean-Luc Brunel, a business partner and close friend of Jeffrey Epstein in 2015.

 Life and career

 Titone was born on June 14, 1946, in New York to Anthony Titone (1913–2005) and Vita "Rita" (née Ditta; 1919–2005) Titone.
 He attended Pace University and Brooklyn Law School.
 He has two brothers and one sister.